doongwong2/studious-succotash/README.md

 # studious-succotash

-This is a collection of what I've done in LeetCode, January 2024.
+This is a collection of what I've done in LeetCode.

+January 2024
 1897 - Redistribute Characters to Make All Strings Equal
 2610 - Convert an Array Into a 2D Array With Conditions
 2125 - Number of Laser Beams in a Bank